phip1611/ttfb/README.md

 ```

 ## Rust version / MSRV
-This crate was developed and tested with rustc-nightly 1.55 and rustc-stable 1.53.
-The MSRV at least on toolchain x86_64-unknown-linux-gnu is 1.45.2.
+This crate uses the Rust edition 2021.
+This means, the MSRV is 1.56.1 stable.